 with your right mouse button instead.

 Extra Tip: If you don’t like using drag & drop, you can also use the keyboard shortcut CTRL+SHIFT+Y top open the “Copy Items” dialog and select the Tasks folder.
 This won’t give you the “with Attachment” option though.

 Create a Quick Step to turn an e-mail message into a Task

-If you are using Outlook 2010, you can speed up the above process by using a Quick Step and also assign a custom shortcut to it.
+When you are using Outlook 2010 or Outlook 2013, you can speed up the above process by using a Quick Step and also assign a custom shortcut to it.